Bertrada of Laon

-Bertrada's nickname "Bertha Broadfoot" dates back to the 13th century, when it was used in Adenes Le Roi's trouvère Li rouman de Berte aus grands piés.
-The exact reason that Bertrada was given this nickname is unclear.
-It is possible Bertha suffered from bunions, her feet became misshapen and spread because of them.
-It is also possible but unlikely that Bertrada was born with a clubfoot, although Adenes does not mention this in his poem.

 Biography

 Early life and ancestry

 Bertrada was born sometime between 710 and 727 in Laon, in today's Aisne, France, to Count Charibert of Laon.
 Charibert's father might have been related to Hugobertides.
 The Annals of St. Bertin also posit a connection between Bertrada and the previous Merovingian dynasty through Charibert.
 This would have been a desirable match for Pepin in securing his legitimacy of his reign after successfully deposing the Merovingian kings.
 Charibert's mother was Bertrada of Prüm, who founded Prüm Abbey along with Charibert.

 Marriage and children

 Bertrada married Pepin the Short, the son of Charles Martel, the Frankish "Mayor of the Palace", in around 740 or 741.
+Bertrada was of Merovingian descent, likely meaning that she was in a position to bring legitimacy to Pepin, who had overthrown Childeric III, the last Merovingian king.
 However, Pepin and Bertrada were too closely related for their marriage to be legal at that time; the union was not canonically sanctioned until 749, after the birth of Charlemagne.

 According to French historian Léon Levillain, Bertrada was Pepin's first and only wife.
 Other sources suggest that Pepin had previously married a "Leutberga" or "Leutbergie", with whom Pepin would have had five children.

 Bertrada and Pepin are known to have had eight children: at least three sons and at least four daughters.
 Of these, Charlemagne (c.
 742 – 814), Carloman (751–771) and Gisela (757–811) survived to adulthood.
 Pepin, born in 756, died young in 762.
 Bertrada and Pepin also had Berthe, Adelaide, and Rothaide.
 Gisela became a nun at Chelles Abbey.